 Agave and silver ponyfoot (with a little dollar weed mixed in)

 On the left side of the front garden, a small sitting area opens up, screened on three sides by small trees and grasses.
 It’s a charming spot.
-One of the owners is sitting there with his dog, and he told me that the stone for the table came from Indonesia, a gift to his wife from someone there, and they finally found a use for it in this table.
+One of the owners is sitting there with his dog, and he told me that the stone for the table was given to his wife, and they finally found a use for it in this table.
 An agave is growing in the small planting pocket in the middle.

 To the right of the seating area, a good-sized vegetable garden occupies a sunny spot.
 It was a surprise to see it in the middle of the native-plant garden, particularly given the rather tony Tarrytown address, but it was also delightful.
 And considering the formal layout and spare design sensibility of the back garden, it really works better to put the veggies out front.